 If the UP function has included User Plane IP Resource Information IE in the PFCP Association Update Request message, the CP function shall use it to overwrite the User Plane IP Resource Information previously received from the UP function.

+If the UP function has included User Plane UE IP Pool Identity IE in the PFCP Association Update Request message, the CP function shall use it to overwrite the User Plane UE IP Pool Identity previously received from the UP function.